Doctor: I am!

 - In "The Daffy Duckaroo", a roughed-up horse is seen asking "Is there a first aid student in the house?"

-- One of the Chuck Jones Tom and Jerry shorts was called "Is there a Doctor in the Mouse?"
+- One of the Chuck Jones shorts is titled "Is there a Doctor in the Mouse?"

-- In "Blitz Wolf", as the eponymous character is falling from the sky he lets loose a stream of fake German, which is translated as "Call for Dr. Kildare!"
+- Tex Avery MGM Cartoons: "Blitz Wolf", as the eponymous character is falling from the sky he lets loose a stream of fake German, which is translated as "Call for Dr. Kildare!"

 - Parodied in Teenage Mutant Ninja Turtles episode "The Big Cufflink Caper!"